cwaldbieser/txcas/docs/endpoints.rst

 * :option:`no-tlsv1_2`: Do not use the TLSv1.2 protocol.
 * :option:`cert-key` : The path to the server public certificate in PEM format.
 * :option:`private-key` : The path to the server private key in PEM format.
-* :option:`verify-client-cert` : Arrange for client certificates to be verified during the SSL handshake.
 * :option:`addCA` : A path to a trusted CA certificate in PEM format used when verifying client certificates.
 Multiple CAs may be added by specifying this option multiple times.